Routing, Default Gateway, Route Table, and NAT Issues

 Exam Focus

-For N10-009, local works but remote fails often points to a gateway or route.
-Route exists but traffic still fails may involve ACLs, firewall state, return path, or NAT.
-Internet by IP fails for many clients after a firewall change suggests NAT or policy before DNS.
+For N10-009: local works, remote fails points to a gateway or route.
+Route exists but traffic still fails implicates an ACL, firewall state, the return path, or NAT.
+Internet-by-IP fails for many clients right after a firewall change suggests NAT or policy before you ever blame DNS.
+Always run the route lookup from the forwarding device, not the endpoint.

 Test Your Knowledge

-A host can reach other hosts in its subnet but cannot reach any remote subnet.
-What client setting should be checked first?
+A host can reach other hosts in its own subnet but cannot reach any remote subnet.
+Which client setting should be checked first?

 A